Serving patients with epileptic seizures in Southern California and outside the region

 Rady Children’s Comprehensive Epilepsy Center is accredited by the National Association of Epilepsy Centers as a Level 4 Epilepsy Center.
-Level 4 epilepsy centers have the professional expertise and facilities to provide the highest-level medical and surgical evaluation and treatment for patients with complex epilepsy.
+Level 4 epilepsy centers have the professional expertise and facilities to provide the highest-level medical and surgical evaluation and treatment for patients with treatment-resistant epilepsy.

 Our specialized team consists of pediatric epileptologists, neurosurgeons, neuroradiologists, neurodiagnostic technologists, nurses and neuropsychologists.
 Meet our team.

-For selected patients who are judged to benefit from more detailed evaluation, inpatient video EEG monitoring is performed in a specialized unit of the Hospital.
-Mobile video EEG monitoring stations are used in an area where nursing staff is trained to evaluate patients with seizures according to specified protocols, assuring patient safety and proper assessment during seizure events.
-Video EEG data is accessible to clinicians through the hospital computer network.
+For selected patients who are judged to benefit from a more detailed evaluation, inpatient video EEG monitoring is performed in our hard-wired 6-bed Epilepsy Monitoring Unit where trained nursing staff assists in evaluating patients with seizures according to specified protocols, assuring patient safety and proper assessment during seizure events.
+Video EEG data is accessible to clinicians through the hospital computer network for review.
 The goal is to record seizures from children with pediatric epilepsy and attempt to identify a location of seizure onset.
 This is the first step in evaluating a child for potential epilepsy surgery.
 Video EEG monitoring is also used to characterize seizures types (ie. epilepsy syndromes) or abnormal behaviors that are concerning for seizures.
 Video EEG provides informative data that can guide the physician for optimizing treatment.

-Epilespy has many treatment options, and our physicians work with families to design and individualize a treatment plan for each child.
+Epilepsy has many treatment options, and our physicians work with families to design and individualize a treatment plan for each child.
 Anti-seizure medications are the primary treatments; other options are available depending on the cause of the seizures and/or failure to reduce seizures with two or more anti-seizure medications.
-These include:

 - Vagal nerve stimulator therapy (an implanted electrical neural stimulation device)